hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 {% include image.html url="/assets/img/belt-scratches.jpg" description="Scratches made by the belt sander" %}

-I used a belt sander with 40 grit sanding belts for this purpose.
+We used a belt sander with 40 grit sanding belts for this purpose.
 This was very fast, but I can confirm that belt sanders can also cause a lot of damage very fast, so its important to maintain even pressure, use an appropriate pattern of movement, and avoid mistakes like rolling it over the edges or leaving it running in one position.
+It's also important to adjust the rollers frequently, otherwise the machine will happily sand itself and self destruct.

 I found that sanding can expose more gaps in the wood, and it pays to touch these up with epoxy later.
 This should be done as late as possible in the sanding process, but not so late that you need to repeat a coat of sanding.
 I'm not sure when that would be.
 I continued to use a 40 grit sanding belt after my final epoxy touch ups, but I suspect that doing it after one of the early coats with the random orbital sander would have left less unfilled cracks.

-## Epoxying other faces
+## Filling other faces

 {% include image.html url="/assets/img/empty-cracks.jpg" description="Unfilled cracks on the top side (underneath for the first pour)" %}